Regulating GCSEs, AS and A levels: guide for schools and colleges

 - reports from senior examiners and moderators about how the exam questions worked

-When qualifications are introduced, it is usual to see a dip in performance, as schools and colleges get used to new content, or new styles of assessment.
+When new qualifications are introduced, it is usual to see a dip in performance, as schools and colleges get used to new content, or new styles of assessment.
 The use of predictions to guide awarding decisions helps to make sure students are not disadvantaged by being the first to sit a new qualification.
 For this reason, we require exam board to place particular emphasis on predictions in the first year of awarding a new GCSE, AS or A level.
 It also means that we can judge whether the grade standards are in line across exam boards.

 The predictions are used to guide awarding decisions at national level and not to predict the grades for individual students.

-Before any results are issued, exam boards share the outcomes of their awards with us.
+Before any results are issued, exam boards share the outcomes of their awards with Ofqual.
 Exam boards must provide evidence to justify any circumstances where the expected results are markedly different from the predictions.
-We consider that evidence according to a published process (See ‘Reviewing GCE and GCSE outcome data received from awarding organisations as part of the data exchange procedure Summer 2016’).
+We consider that evidence according to a published process.
 We will either accept the explanation provided by exam boards or challenge the results if the argument is not backed by sufficient evidence.

 While national results may remain steady from one year to the next, we know that schools and colleges can see variability in their year-on-year results, even when qualifications don’t change.
 When qualifications do change, schools and colleges are more likely to see variations in their results.
-We have published information on this in recent years (For example, see ‘Variability in GCSE results: 2012 to 2015’ and our June 2017 letter to schools).
+We have published information on this in recent years (for example, see ‘Variability in GCSE results: 2012 to 2015’ and our June 2017 letter to schools).

 We recognise the value in schools and colleges advising their students on whether they should formally question their marks.
-We have not, therefore, required exam boards to accept requests directly from students.
+We do not, therefore, require exam boards to accept requests directly from students.

 Reviews of exam board marked assessments

-The exam board must publish its deadlines for receiving such requests and its fees.
+The exam board must publish its deadlines for receiving requests for reviews and its fees.
 It must also publish its target turnaround times.

 A reviewer must: